 This translates to:

 I want to tell this story for that important man here [Bob Edwards].
 I want these whitefellas here to take the proper story, the straight story.
 Then they can take these paintings about the Two Women Dreaming, they can take these two important ones.

 1980s and new beginnings

 The year 1981 was a watershed in the history of the Papunya painters.
-Their work was publicly recognised as part of contemporary Australian art when thre Papunya paintings were selected for the Australian Perspecta 1981 exhibition at the Art Galley of New South Wales.
+Their work was publicly recognised as part of contemporary Australian art when three Papunya paintings were selected for the Australian Perspecta 1981 exhibition at the Art Gallery of New South Wales.

-The National Museum continues to build its collection of Papunya material.
+The Museum continues to build its collection of Papunya material.